 This traditional home is located in a family-friendly neighborhood where kids play frequently.
 To make this front lawn both pretty and kid safe, Peter designed a front gate and hedge of azaleas to act as a fence.

 “I love bringing new ideas to a garden to refresh older homes,” Peter says.
 Here, he introduced bluestone pavers, custom planters filled with boxwood, and annabelle hydrangeas.

 For the outdoor kitchen, Peter worked with designer Alleen Neighbors and builder Chris Franks.
-They relocated a door and replaced it with the circular window which allowed for a patio close to the kitchen.
-Peter, along with Chad Stogner of Elegant Earth, designed the grill and sink area.
-“I like for the grill area to look good,” Peter says.
+They relocated a door and replaced it with the circular window which allowed for a patio close to the kitchen.“I like for the grill area to look good,” Peter says.
 “When it looks good and is part of the landscape, people like to hang out and the chef isn’t outcast to a corner.”

 Alabama native Peter Falkner spent his childhood summers working alongside his grandfather on the family farm.
 There, he learned everything from vegetable gardening to building lakes and ponds.
 Most importantly, he learned to truly appreciate the beauty of southern landscapes.

 Turning his passion into a career, Peter has been shaping the landscapes of Birmingham, Alabama, Lake Martin, and Atlanta, Georgia along with his team at Falkner Gardens.